kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 your data-intensive applications.
 In fact, you can often observe that users of in-process and client-server DBMSs refer to different things when they use the word _"database."_ When a Postgres user refers to a _Postgres database,_ they're usually talking about the DBMS server running somewhere.
-In contrast, a SQlite user referring to a _SQLite database_ usually means the actual file on disk, similar to how they refer to a parquet or CSV file, since there is no separate "SQLite software" running somewhere.
+In contrast, a SQLite user referring to a _SQLite database_ usually means the actual file on disk, similar to how they refer to a parquet or CSV file, since there is no separate "SQLite software" running somewhere.
 Thinking of databases as files that your applications generate and share with